 - Insector Haga (Weevil Underwood) is even worse.
 He was the one that threw Yugi's Exodia cards off the deck of the cruise ship on the way to Duelist Kingdom, after all.
 In his duel against Yugi in Duelist Kingdom he manipulated Yugi into dueling in an arena that gave him an advantage (and still lost); he flat-out cheated in his duel in Battle City (and still lost); and in the Doma Filler Arc, the moment where he pretends to rip Yugi's soul card in half to torment the poor Pharaoh (and then mocks him for his subsequent breakdown) is one of the most despicable moments of any character in the franchise.
 Not that he doesn't immediately pay dearly for it... and speaking of which, it's rare to find a fan who doesn't think Haga/Weevil deserves it, and some think he deserves it just for the stunt he pulled with Exodia by itself.

-- In contrast to the Big Bad of the Battle City arc, that is both incarnations of Marik, their father have absolutely no redeemable quality that make him likeable or sympathetic like the normal Marik nor is he entertaining to watch like Yami Marik, instead he is shown to be a complete Abusive Parent who sees protecting the Pharaoh's memories was more important than the well-being of his children or his wife to the point that he is willing to put Marik through intense pain during the Tombkeeper's Initiation against his will treating his adopted brother Rishid as nothing more than a servant.
-As a result, nobody were sorry to see him go when Yami Marik stabbed him to death with the Millenium Rod.
+- In contrast to the Big Bad of the Battle City arc, that is both incarnations of Marik, their father has absolutely no redeemable qualities that make him likeable or sympathetic like the normal Marik nor is he entertaining to watch like Yami Marik; instead, he is shown to be a completely Abusive Parent who sees protecting the Pharaoh's memories was more important than the well-being of his children or his wife to the point that he is willing to put Marik through intense pain during the Tombkeeper's Initiation against his will, treating his adopted brother Rishid as nothing more than a servant.
+As a result, nobody was sorry to see him go when Yami Marik stabbed him to death with the Millennium Rod.

-- Yu-Gi-Oh!
-5D's gives us Placido.
-During his duel with Yusei, he casually summons a thunderstorm and throws lightning and tornadoes around a heavily populated city for LO Ls.
+- Placido.
+During his duel with Yusei, he casually summons a thunderstorm and throws lightning and tornadoes around a heavily populated city for LOLs.
 When the sheer scope of the destruction is actually shown, you can't help but wonder how many lives the bastard took, and unlike the Dark Signers, there is no reset button in sight.

-- Takasu (Armstrong in the English Dub) is a corrupt warden who sadistically abuses the inmates in the Detention center, confiscating their decks as well as lying and cheating to get his way.
+- Takasu is a corrupt warden who sadistically abuses the inmates in the Detention Center, confiscating their decks as well as lying and cheating to get his way.
 Rex Godwin orders him to observe Yusei's Mark of the Signers when he is arrested and sent to the Detention Center, but Takasu goes out of his to make things as unfair to Yusei as possible, challenging the latter to a duel despite his deck being confiscated, inflicting Electric Torture on Yusei whenever he loses Life Points (while ensuring he doesn't get the same treatment), and having his men use the security cameras to look at the cards in Yusei's hand.
 Takasu slowly loses it when Yusei counters each of his methods of cheatingnote and when Yusei uses Takasu's Mill strategy against him to win the duel, Takasu breaks his end of bargain and attempts to have Yusei locked up, all the while denying he ever made such a deal.
 Godwin (who was watching the entire duel and had discovered Takasu's abuse of power) puts a stop to him and fires him on the spot for his sadism and lack of honor.
-Among the many antagonists without supernatural powers, Takasu is definitely one of the most loathsome, being a bully (as shown by how abuses his authority as the warden and sadistically tortures the inmates), Politically Incorrect Villain (looking down on people from the Satellite District), Sore Loser (refusing to accept his loss against Yusei and trying to lock him up), and cheater, all of which disgust his superior enough to fire him once he discovers his abuse of power.
+Among the many antagonists without supernatural powers, Takasu is definitely one of the most loathsome, being a bully (as shown by how he abuses his authority as the warden and sadistically tortures the inmates), Politically Incorrect Villain (looking down on people from the Satellite District), Sore Loser (refusing to accept his loss against Yusei and trying to lock him up), and cheater.

 - Yu-Gi-Oh!
 ZEXAL has the Greater-Scope Villain Don Thousand, for his game-breaking deck that borders on parody and his cruel treatment of the Barians and how he corrupted them (including Vector).

-- Eita Kyuando of Yu-Gi-Oh!
-ARC-V is this, being a smug Jerkass with a heaping dose of Insufferable Genius to boot.
+- Eita Kyuando is a smug Jerkass with a heaping dose of Insufferable Genius to boot.